maplegilbs/context-router-cookies-example/README.md

 }
 ```
 ## 2 - Create our login and signup components
- - these are two simple forms that for the purpose of this exercise will not actually be functional
+ - these are two simple forms that for the purpose of this exercise will not actually be functional - feel free to copy and paste
  ```
  //Login.jsx
  export default function Login() {